maryelinv/maryelinv/README.md

 👋 Hi, I'm Maryelin Ramirez!
 I’m a software engineer focused on harnessing technology to make significant impacts in the tech industry and beyond.

 ## About Me
-I diving into ideas and bringing them to life 🌱
 With 3+ years of experience across a range of technologies and programming languages, I perform impeccably in frontend and backend web development🚀

 ## Technical Skills 🛠️